paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_10_community_layout.rst

 .. _sphx_glr_sphinx_gallery_output_plot_10_community_layout.py:

-Community Node Layout / Bundled Edges
+Community Node Layout / Edge Bundling
 =====================================

+Networks often contain groups of nodes, which share some property and are typically more densely connected with each other than with nodes outside of that group.
+A typical example are friendship groups within the wider facebook graph of acquaintances.

+Here we emphasise the modular structure of a graph by using the the :code:`community` node layout, which places nodes belonging to the same community close to each other, by giving nodes from the same community the same colour, and by using edge bundling, which tends to de-emphasize the connectivity between different parts of a network.

 ..
-GENERATED FROM PYTHON SOURCE LINES 6-40
+GENERATED FROM PYTHON SOURCE LINES 15-48

 .. code-block:: default